wagnerde/STITCH/scTools/stitch/README.md

                  (only required if plotting gene expression values)

 OPTIONAL INPUTS:
 'nodes'
                 Input string, specifying node format style.
                  'timepoint': colors nodes by sample/timepoint (default).
-                 'black'|'none': nodes colored black or hidden from view.
+                 'none': nodes are hidden from view.
                  'degree'|'closeness'|'eigenvector'|
                  'betweenness'|'pagerank': nodes colored based on graph
                   centrality scores.
                  Any other input will be interpreted as a gene name and searched against gene_names_all.

- 'nodes_custom'
+'node_rgb'       An array of RGB triplet values for coloring all nodes of
+                 the graph (e.g. [255 255 255]).
+If specified, this
+                 option overrides the 'nodes' option.

+'node_scores'
                  An array of custom node values, which must match the number of nodes in the graph.
 If specified, this option overrides the 'nodes' option.

 'node_color_scale'
                  Input string: 'log' (default) or 'linear'.

 'node_size'
                  Float specifying node marker size (default = 0.8)

 'hide_zero_count_nodes'
                  When plotting gene expression or custom values, option to hide all nodes with zero counts (default = true).

 'edges'
                  Input string, specifying edge format style.
                  'alpha': thin, semi-transparent edges (default).
                  'black'|'none': edges colored black or hidden from view.
                  'internal'|'bridges': highlight edges that connect nodes